 Is the Resale store open for shopping and donations?

-Visit the Resale Select page for information on shopping, or check out the Resale Select donation page for details on donating goods.
+Visit the Resale Select page for information on both in-store and online shopping.
+Check out the Resale Select donation page for details on donating goods.
+And stay in-the-know by following Resale Select on Facebook.

 Can I still drop off food shelf donations?